 Study Timeline and Community Engagement Opportunities

 The timeline below provides an overview of the three key phases of the Study, as well as the community engagement activities that are planned for each phase.
 These community engagement activities include intercept surveys, pop-up events, and community meetings.
 It should be noted that due to current public health guidance, the first phase of community engagement has been modified to include an online questionnaire and phone interviews because we cannot meet in-person at this time.
 The Study is anticipated to be completed in early 2022.

 Online Survey December 2020 - January 2021

 To understand community priorities and travel patterns, an online survey was conducted.
 Survey responses were taken through February 1, 2021.
 Additionally, local community-based organizations were engaged directly for targeted feedback.
-The results of this first phase of public outreach for the project can be found here: Phase 1 Outreach Summary.
+The results of this first phase of public outreach for the project can be found here: Summary of Phase 1 Community Engagement .